EPA's Collaboration with the World Health Organization (WHO)

-EPA also provided expert review of WHO’s International Radon Project, Exit which recommended measures building professionals can use to reduce health risks from radon exposure.
+EPA also provided expert review of WHO’s International Radon Project, which recommended measures building professionals can use to reduce health risks from radon exposure.
 This project included the development of training material which has informed national radon reduction programs around the world.
 EPA and WHO have collaborated to promote the adoption of member state national radon action plans, and disseminate key health messages from the WHO Radon Handbook.
 WHO continues to maintain an online platform to support technical and communications experts to share effective radon interventions, and develop a database of radon regulations.

 Children’s Environmental Heath

-EPA and WHO contributed to the development of a global initiative on Children’s Environmental Health Indicators, Exit to increase international cooperation, improve assessment of children’s environment health, and monitor the success or failure of interventions.
+EPA and WHO contributed to the development of a global initiative on Children’s Environmental Health Indicators, to increase international cooperation, improve assessment of children’s environment health, and monitor the success or failure of interventions.
 While the state of children's environmental health has improved dramatically in the United States, this is still a topic of importance to American families.
-The resulting training package for health care providers on children’s environmental health Exit is now available on the WHO website.
+The resulting training package for health care providers on children’s environmental health is now available on the WHO website.